Will the Council pay for my care?

 Residents with Savings/Capital below £14,250 will not make a contribution from capital, but a contribution from income will be assessed.

 Because a person who receives care and support outside a care home will need to pay their daily living costs charging rules ensure they have enough money to meet these costs.
 For care at home, after charging a person must be left with the appropriate minimum income guarantee.

 Care in a Care/Nursing home

 You will retain a Personal Expenses Allowance of £24.90 per week.
 If the Local Authority allows you to defer paying for your care against the value of a property, used as security (Deferred Payment Agreement), you may keep up to £144 per week.
 Please ask us to explain these rules to you as they do not apply to everyone who owns a house.

 Remember it is an individual’s care need being assessed and so an individual’s ability to contribute towards the cost that will be financially assessed, any joint savings will be halved a financial assessment.

-If you give away an asset or do not claim an income or benefit entitlement available to you and the Local Authority and/or DWP decide that this was done with a deliberate intention to avoid paying for your care/ accommodation costs or to access a benefit entitlement then they may treat you as still owning or having it and the financial assessment will include the amount as notional income/capital.
+If you give away an asset or do not claim an income or benefit entitlement available to you and the Local Authority and/or DWP decide that this was done with a deliberate intention to avoid paying for your care or access a benefit entitlement then they may treat you as still owning or having it and the financial assessment can include the amount as notional income/capital.